 "Unite the Right" attendees and counter-protesters clashed in the streets of Charlottesville, August 12, 2017.Fields was one of the avowed white supremacists who drove from his home in Ohio to Virginia for the rally.
 It was there he drove his car into a crowd of people, injuring dozens and killing one.

-Heyer's mother, Susan Bro, was at Fields' last sentencing in June.
+Heyer's mother, Susan Bro, was at Fields'

 "The last time I saw my daughter was to identify her body and to sign the papers for her to be cremated," Bro said.
 "And I held her bruised hand and bruised arm and I said, 'I'm going to make this count for you.'"